Skip to content

 How does this affect your rights to housing and benefits?

-In Scotland, if you are British or Irish citizen you are entitled to local authority housing or homelessness assistance (this is because you are not subject to immigration control).
-You can also apply for accommodation from a private landlord or direct from a housing association regardless of whether you have worked here.
+In Scotland and Northern Ireland, if you are a British or Irish citizen you can also apply for accommodation from a private landlord or direct from a housing association.

-But if you are claiming benefits (universal credit, housing benefit, council tax rebate) you must also show that you are habitually resident in the British Isles or Ireland.
-If you have always lived in the UK or Ireland then you meet these conditions.
-But the habitual residence condition may disqualify you from benefits if you have lived abroad, i.e. you were habitually resident there and are returning to the UK, or if you are entering the UK for the first time (for example, if you acquired your citizenship through your parents).
+In Scotland and Northern Ireland, if you are claiming universal credit, state pension credit or housing benefit you must prove your status and also show that you are habitually resident.
+If you have always lived in the UK or Ireland, then you meet these conditions.
+However, the habitual residence condition may disqualify you from benefits if you have lived abroad, i.e. you were habitually resident there and are returning to the UK, or if you are entering the UK for the first time (for example, if you acquired your citizenship through your parents).

 How do you meet the habitual residence test if you are British or Irish?

-- You are an Irish citizen who entered the UK before 1 January 2021.
-You are exempt from the test if you qualify as an EEA worker or self-employed person until 30 June 2021 (or after then if you apply to the EU Settlement Scheme no later than that date).
+• You are an Irish citizen who has EU pre-settled status.
+You are exempt from the test if you qualify as an EEA worker or self-employed person.

-- You were resident in Sudan before 15 April 2023 and left due to the escalating violence.
+• You were resident in Israel, Palestine or Lebanon before 7 October 2023 and left due to the escalating violence.